Noam Jacob, MD

 Kotaro Kumagai, MD, PhD

 Kotaro Kumagai, MD, PhD, received his medical degree and doctorate training from Kagoshima University in Japan.
 He has a clinical appointment as clinical staff of gastroenterology at Kagoshima City Hospital in Japan.
 His research interest is in the role of macrophages in wound healing.
 He joined the Shih Lab to lead research on the role of microbiome in the modulation of TL1A-DR3 signaling and mucosal immunology.
 Kumagai is also leading research in the differential roles of IL17 in TL1A driven mucosal inflammation.

-Ariel Hamill graduated from UCLA with a bachelor’s of science degree in microbiology, immunology and molecular genetics.
+Ariel Hamill, BS, graduated from UCLA with a bachelor’s of science degree in microbiology, immunology and molecular genetics.
 She was a student researcher in the Miller Lab at UCLA where she studied type II secretion system in B. thailandensis.
-Hamill joined the Shih Lab in 2014 where she is working with Ying Guo, PhD to investigate the roles of autophagy in mucosal immunology and microbial processing.
+Hamill joined the Shih Lab in 2014 where she is working to investigate the roles of autophagy in mucosal immunology and microbial processing.
 Hamill specializes in molecular biology techniques including qRT-PCR, confocal microscopy, histological scoring, Western blot and mouse handling.

-Erica Flores graduated from UCLA with a bachelor's of science degree in microbiology, immunology and molecular genetics.
+Erica Flores, BS, graduated from UCLA with a bachelor's of science degree in microbiology, immunology and molecular genetics.
 She was a student researcher in the Wu Lab at UCLA characterizing endothelial cell permeability and angiogenesis.
-Erica joined the Shih Lab in 2015 where she assists on assays related to TL1A-DR3 signaling in mucosal homeostasis and genotyping of mouse strains.
+Flores joined the Shih Lab in 2015 where she assists on assays related to TL1A-DR3 signaling in mucosal homeostasis and genotyping of mouse strains.